Fred Ball (producer)

 Fred moved to the UK when he formed his solo project 'Pleasure'; the album was hailed as The Sunday Times favourite debut of the year.
 It featured artists such as Justine Frischmann, Ed Harcourt and Dr. Fink.
 Pleasure launched the start of Ball¹s songwriting and production career.

 Ball co-wrote and produced the single "Love on the Brain" for Rihanna's album Anti.
 "Love on the Brain" peaked at number 5 on the Billboard Hot 100.
 Billboard called it "The Most Influential Pop Single of 2017."
-It's been certified 5 times platinum in the US.
-In March 2017 Billboard listed Ball as number 8 in the "Hot 100 Top 10 Producers".
+It's been certified 10 x platinum in the US.
+In 2017 Billboard listed Ball as number 8 in the "Hot 100 Top 10 Producers".

 In June 2018, Ball contributed as a producer on three songs ("713", "Friends" and "Heard about us") for Jay-Z and Beyoncé's collaborative studio album "Everything Is Love".

 Ball produced "Nice Guy feat.
 Jessie Reyez" on Eminem's album Kamikaze, surprise released 31 August 2018.

 He also produced "One Mo' Gen" on Mariah Carey's critically acclaimed album "Caution".

-Ball is published by Concord Music Publishing and managed by Roc Nation.
+Ball is published by Reservoir Music Publishing and managed by Roc Nation.